 Some forty years on, indications suggest that young people are increasingly disaffected with the electoral system.
 At least, everyone from opinion pollsters and academics to journalists and politicians seems to be saying so.
-The Australian Electoral Commission reported that just 51 per cent of 18-year-olds and 76 per cent of 19-year-olds were enrolled to vote early last year.
-But by the time enrolments closed on 23 May, in the lead-up to the 2 July federal election, 71 per cent of 18-year-olds and almost 84 per cent of 19-year-olds were on the electoral roll.
+The Australian Electoral Commission reported that just 51 per cent of 18-year-olds and 76 per cent of 19-year-olds were enrolled to vote in early 2016.
+But by the time enrolments closed on 23 May 2016, in the lead-up to the 2 July 2016 federal election, 71 per cent of 18-year-olds and almost 84 per cent of 19-year-olds were on the electoral roll.

 Maybe young people are not so disaffected after all.
-However, there are still more than 250,000 people in the 18- to 24-year-old age group missing from the electoral roll.
+However, as of December 2017 some 12% of eligible people in the 18- to 24-year-old age group were still missing from the electoral roll.
 This percentage of missing voters is higher than that of any other age group in Australia.

 Voting is both an action and an engine of democracy.
-Imagine what impact a quarter of a million votes could have on the outcome of an election!
+Imagine what impact those missing voters could have on the outcome of an election!